 Food offers a window on the world and a mirror on ourselves.
 I’ve always loved exploring with food.
 Trying new tastes and ingredients.
 Learning about the history of a dish and the history of a culture through an ingredient.
 Meeting the people who grow and prepare food I’m eating.

-So, when I started reading tourism scholarship in the early 1990s, it was natural to apply it to food.
+When I started reading tourism scholarship in the early 1990s it was natural to apply it to food.
 And I was dismayed to find that food was only a sideline within hospitality services—or, worse, that trying new food was criticized as an expression of colonialist, hegemonic impulses.
 I knew that I was privileged to be able to explore food and not worry about having enough of it, but I also was respectful and learned about other people through food.
 Thus began my thinking about culinary tourism, and in 1996 at an American Folklore Society conference, I presented the phrase as a framework for exploring the meanings of eating other cultures’ foods.
 That led to publications and definitions—“eating out of curiosity,” “adventurous eating,” “the intentional, exploratory participation in the foodways of an Other.”

 That unwieldy definition sounded academic enough to give the study of food credibility!
 But it also offers frameworks that expand our thinking about both food and tourism.
 I outline them here, and readers can apply them to their own situations and interests (and pocketbooks).
 Also, culinary tourism can occur at home, in one’s kitchen or library, but it frequently motivates travel.